Horizon-School-of-Digital-Technologies/Ehealth-Kafka-Project/README.md

 ![](https://github.com/nadinelabidi/Kafka-Mongo/blob/main/Kafka_file/kafka%20mongo.PNG)

-figure 1 shows an example of an e-health system architecture deployed in a hospital.
+This figure  shows an example of an e-health system architecture deployed in a hospital.
 Corporal sensors detect measurments per patient to survey his status (Example : Body temperature, heart beats per sec, blood sugar, etc ..)

 In our mini project, we will go a little further in details in terms of system specifications and components necessary to deploy.